Unosquare-CoE-JavaScript/sebastian-rodriguez/1_11_course-learn-go-with-test/README.md

 When you have lots of if statements checking a particular value it is common to use a switch statement instead.
 We can use switch to refactor the code to make it easier to read and more extensible if we wish to add more language support later

+### Iteration

+To do stuff repeatedly in Go, you'll need for.
+In Go there are no while, do, until keywords, you can only use for.
+Which is a good thing!